philmander/browser-bunyan/README.md

 - `name`: Required.
 String.
 Provided at Logger creation.
   You must specify a name for your logger when creating it.
 Typically this is the name of the service/app using Bunyan for logging.
-- `pid`: Required.
-Integer.
-Filled in automatically at Logger creation.
 - `time`: Required.
 String.
 Added by Bunyan.
 Can be overriden.
   The date and time of the event in [ISO 8601
   Extended Format](http://en.wikipedia.org/wiki/ISO_8601) format and in UTC,